What Is Fabry Disease?

 Getting a Diagnosis

 It can take a long time to get diagnosed with Fabry disease.
-That's because the symptoms are common and can affect so many different parts of the body.
+That's because the symptoms of Fabry are common to many illnesses and can affect so many different parts of the body.

 Many people who have Fabry disease don't get diagnosed until years after they first have symptoms.
 They’ve often seen several different doctors for various symptoms and sometimes get the wrong diagnosis.